Resource quantification for programming low-depth quantum circuits: Approximate programmability and circuit complexity of MO universal unitary programming

 Finally, physically implementing the MO scheme yields an $\epsilon_{\mathsf{MO}}$-universal processor, where $\epsilon_{\MO}$ is composed of the following terms:

-and uses $\widetilde{O}\left(\poly(d, 1 / \sqrt{\epsilon}) \right)$ quantum gates beyond the queries to the unknown unitary if we take $\zeta, \tau, \delta \sim \epsilon$ and set $n \sim d^2 / \sqrt{\epsilon}$ \cite[Theorem 2]{YuxiangOptimal2020}.
-A lower gate complexity is reported in \cite[Theorem 1.1.3]{HaahQueryOptimal2023}; however, the $\poly(d)$ factor is still unavoidable, which is prohibitive for the purpose of designing an efficient universal programming scheme for $\U(d)$.
+and uses $\widetilde{\mathcal{O}}\left(\poly(d, 1 / \sqrt{\epsilon}) \right)$ quantum gates and $\mathcal{O}\left(d^2 \log(d^2 / \epsilon)\right)$ ancillae beyond the queries to the unknown unitary if we take $\zeta, \tau, \delta \sim \epsilon$ and set $n \sim d^2 / \sqrt{\epsilon}$ \cite[Theorem 2]{YuxiangOptimal2020}.
+A lower circuit complexity is reported in \cite[Theorem 1.1.3]{HaahQueryOptimal2023}; however, the $\poly(d)$ factor remains unavoidable, which is prohibitive for the purpose of designing an operationally efficient universal programming scheme for $\U(d)$.
 To the best of our knowledge, no gate-efficient algorithm has been proposed.
 Although there are unitaries that require deeper circuits to generate \cite{Nielsen2012}, recovering a unitary $U$ from the compact program state $\psi_{P, U}$ is generally more challenging than generating it \cite{Haferkamp2022}.